ahmedmankola/aws-repo/readme.md

 Overview

-This solution automates the collection of AWS inventory across multiple AWS accounts and regions.
-It retrieves information about various AWS resources, such as EC2 instances, Lambda functions, and RDS instances, and stores the data in an S3 bucket as a CSV file.
-The solution is implemented using AWS CloudFormation and utilizes AWS Lambda, EventBridge, and S3.
+This solution automates the collection of AWS resources across multiple AWS accounts and regions.
+It retrieves data from services such as EC2, EBS, RDS, Lambda, S3, IAM, VPC, Security Groups, Load Balancers, Route 53, DynamoDB, SNS, and SQS.
+The collected inventory is stored as a CSV file in an S3 bucket for further analysis.

+The solution is implemented using AWS CloudFormation, Lambda, IAM, S3, and EventBridge (CloudWatch Events) to automate execution.

-Components
+Architecture & Components

-AWS Lambda Function: A Python-based function that collects inventory details from multiple AWS regions.
+AWS Lambda: A Python-based function that collects inventory across all AWS regions.

-Amazon S3 Bucket: Stores the inventory data as CSV files.
+Amazon S3: Stores the collected inventory as a CSV file.

+AWS IAM Role: Grants Lambda permissions to access AWS services.

-AWS EventBridge Rule: Triggers the Lambda function on a scheduled interval (e.g., daily).
+EventBridge (CloudWatch Events): Triggers Lambda execution on a schedule (e.g., daily).

-IAM Role and Policies: Grants necessary permissions to the Lambda function to access AWS resources.

-CloudFormation Template: Automates the deployment of all components.
+CloudFormation Template: Automates the deployment of all resources across AWS accounts.

 How It Works

-The CloudFormation template provisions all required resources.

-The EventBridge rule triggers the Lambda function at the defined schedule (e.g., once per day).

-The Lambda function collects resource inventory from specified AWS regions.
+Lambda Function Execution:

+Automatically detects all available AWS regions.

+Collects inventory from EC2, RDS, Lambda, S3, IAM, VPC, Security Groups, Load Balancers, Route 53, DynamoDB, SNS, and SQS.

+Saves the inventory to a CSV file in S3.

+Storage in S3:

-The inventory data is formatted as a CSV file and uploaded to the designated S3 bucket.
+The collected inventory is formatted as a CSV file.

-The collected inventory data can be accessed from the S3 bucket.
+The file is stored in a centralized S3 bucket under the naming format:

+s3://<inventory-bucket>/<account-id>/aws_inventory_YYYYMMDDHHMMSS.csv

+Automatic Execution:

+Lambda runs daily at midnight (UTC) using an EventBridge Rule.

+You can manually trigger Lambda as well.

 Deployment Instructions

 Prerequisites

-An AWS account with appropriate permissions to create IAM roles, Lambda functions, S3 buckets, and EventBridge rules.

-AWS CLI installed and configured with the necessary credentials.
+AWS CLI installed and configured with admin credentials.

+AWS CloudFormation enabled.

+S3 bucket to store inventory.

-Steps to Deploy
+Deploy Using CloudFormation

+1️⃣ Create the Stack

-Create the CloudFormation stack:
+Save the CloudFormation YAML file as aws_inventory.yaml, then run:

 aws cloudformation create-stack --stack-name AWSInventoryStack \
-    --template-body file://aws_inventory.yml \
+    --template-body file://aws_inventory.yaml \
     --capabilities CAPABILITY_NAMED_IAM \
-    --parameters ParameterKey=S3BucketName,ParameterValue=my-aws-inventory-bucket
+    --parameters ParameterKey=S3BucketName,ParameterValue=my-inventory-bucket

-Wait for stack creation to complete:
+2️⃣ Wait for Stack Creation

 aws cloudformation wait stack-create-complete --stack-name AWSInventoryStack

-Verify the deployment:

-Check the AWS Lambda function in the AWS console.

-Verify that an EventBridge rule exists.

-Ensure the S3 bucket is created.

-Executing the Solution Manually

-To manually trigger the Lambda function:
+3️⃣ Verify Lambda Deployment

+aws lambda list-functions | grep AWSInventoryCollector

+4️⃣ Check S3 for Inventory Data

+aws s3 ls s3://my-inventory-bucket/

+Execution Methods

+Manual Execution (Run Lambda Function on Demand)

 aws lambda invoke --function-name AWSInventoryCollector output.json

-Retrieving the Inventory Data

-After execution, the inventory data will be stored in the S3 bucket.
-You can download the CSV file using:

-aws s3 cp s3://my-aws-inventory-bucket/aws_inventory_<timestamp>.csv ./

-Replace <timestamp> with the appropriate timestamp of the file.
+Scheduled Execution (Runs Automatically)

+The EventBridge Rule schedules Lambda to run every day at midnight (UTC).

+Modify the schedule using:

+aws events put-rule --name AWSInventorySchedule --schedule-expression "rate(12 hours)"

 Limitations

-Region Restriction: The script only collects data from specified AWS regions.

-Supported Resources: Currently supports EC2, Lambda, and RDS.
-Additional services may need custom modifications.

-IAM Permissions: Ensure IAM policies grant required permissions; otherwise, some resources may not be retrieved.

-S3 Storage Costs: The collected inventory files are stored in S3, which may incur costs based on storage size and access frequency.

-Future Enhancements

-Expand support for more AWS services (e.g., S3, IAM, DynamoDB, etc.).

-Add error handling and logging to CloudWatch for debugging.

-Implement AWS Organizations integration for multi-account inventory collection.

-Cleanup

-To remove all deployed resources, delete the CloudFormation stack:

-aws cloudformation delete-stack --stack-name AWSInventoryStack

-Author
+🔹 Cross-Account Inventory Requires Setup

+If using multiple AWS accounts, IAM roles must be configured with cross-account access.

+🔹 Permissions Must Be Correct

+Lambda requires and permissions.

+Ensure IAM permissions allow Lambda to access AWS services.

+🔹 Large AWS Environments May Exceed Limits

+If AWS has thousands of resources, Lambda may hit execution time limits.

+Solution: Use Step Functions or split execution per region.

+🔹 Global vs. Regional Services

+Some AWS services (IAM, S3, Route 53) are global and are only queried once.

+Other services (EC2, RDS, Lambda) are regional and queried per region.